maciejpirog/cpp-effects/doc/quick-intro.md

 ## Handlers

 In general, a *handler* is a piece of code that knows what to do with a set of commands.
 One can subsequently *handle* a computation by delimiting it using the handler.
-If in this computation an operation is invoked, the handler assumes control, receiving the command together with the computation captured as a *resumption*.
+If in this computation an operation is invoked, the handler assumes control, receiving the command together with the computation captured as a *resumption* (aka *continuation*).

-In our library, we take advantage of the basic principle of object-oriented programming, that is, packing together data and code.
-And so, a handler is a class, which contains member functions that know how to handle particular commands, but it can also encapsulate as much data and auxiliary definitions as the programmer sees fit.
-Then, they can handle a computation using a particular *object* of that class.
-This object live is managed by the library, providing a persistent "context of execution" of the handled computation.
-It is self-explanatory if we implement a handler for state using a data member of the handler:
+In our library, we take advantage of the basic principle of object-oriented programming: packing together data and code.
+And so, a handler is a class that contains member functions that know how to handle particular commands, but it can also encapsulate as much data and auxiliary definitions as the programmer sees fit.
+Then, we can handle a computation using a particular *object* of that class.
+This object's life is managed by the library, providing a persistent "context of execution" of the handled computation.
+For example, we can define a handler for mutable state using a data member in the handler:

 ```cpp
 template <typename T> // the type of the handled computation